vainuio/vainupylinter/README.md

 # Vainu pylinter

-The purpose of this module is to allow easy import to the vainu repostories using python.
+The purpose of this module is to allow easy import to the vainu repositories using python.

 The repository contains
 * custom_runner.py : Lints each file separately.
 If any of the files fail, the runner will return exit code 1.